awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 ## Transit gateway attachments<a name="attachments-quota"></a>
 + Total number of transit gateway attachments per transit gateway: 5,000
-+ Number of transit gateway attachments per VPC: 5
++ Number of unique transit gateway attachments per VPC: 5

-Note: Single transit gateway can only have one attachment to the same VPC
+  This value cannot be increased.
+A transit gateway cannot have more than one attachment to the same VPC\.

-  This value cannot be increased\.
 + Number of transit gateway peering attachments per transit gateway: 50
 + Number of pending transit gateway peering attachments transit gateway:10